2025-2026 Middle States Accreditation Self-Study

 • Debra Misencik, Professor

-• Mary Utter, Dean of Students
+• Mary Utter, Dean of Students, Student Advocacy

 Examine the extent to which the College meets Middle States' expectations with regard to planning, resources, and institutional improvement.
 Determine how well the system of institutional effectiveness is serving the institution and whether it is leading to institutional improvement.
 Examine how well the institutional priorities within this self-study are supported by planning processes and resources.